Never regret. If it’s good, it’s wonderful. If it’s bad, it’s experience. – Victoria Holt

 Take consistent steps to change things, and continue to learn from your experiences and mistakes.
 Things will no doubt be better in the future, as long as you are proactive about the changes that you must now make.

 No matter how hard you try, the one thing that is inevitable is that at some point you will feel regretful about something you did or failed to do.
 This is natural.
 Don’t resist this experience.
-However, at the same time don’t allow it to overwhelm you and effect other areas of your life.
+However, at the same time don’t allow it to overwhelm you and affect other areas of your life.

 There are actually things you can do immediately the moment regret strikes that will help you to take control of your emotional responses to the situation.
 However, it’s not only about control.
 These suggestions will also help you to lay down a positive path for change, moving forward.